 Some dog owners may find a female is a bit easier to handle and work with.
-For others, they may find they prefer males.
+Others may find they prefer males.

 What to Look for When Choosing Your Rottweiler Guard Dog

-As this YouTube video made by a Master Trainer and owner of a protection dog service states, ultimately it is a case by case basis which gender of Rottweiler will make a better protection dog.
+As this YouTube video made by a Master Trainer and owner of a protection dog service states, ultimately, it is a case-by-case basis on which gender of Rottweiler will make a better protection dog.

 1. Look for the temperament and traits of the individual dog

 Rather than choosing simply based on gender, make your choice based on the individual dog.
-As we mentioned earlier here, meeting the parent dogs is an excellent way to get a good sense of what your Rottie puppy will be like when all grown up.
+As we mentioned earlier, meeting the parent dogs is an excellent way to get a good sense of what your Rottie puppy will be like when all grown up.

-Sometimes a female dog will act more dominant or stubborn and a male dog that will act more affectionate and even-tempered.
+Sometimes a female dog will act more dominant or stubborn, and a male dog will act more affectionate and even-tempered.
 The key is the individual dog and how that dog was bred, raised, and trained.